 If you’ve never put mayo in scrambled eggs before, you might think that idea sounds strange as heck.
 Well, so did I — until I tried this cooking trick out for myself.

 Celebrity chef Alton Brown has made headlines over the years for many of his unique cooking hacks.
-But one specific tip from his book EveryDayCook ($18.99, Amazon) has been raising quite a few eyebrows lately: Add a dollop of mayonnaise when you're cooking scrambled eggs.
+But one specific tip from his book EveryDayCook ($18.99, Amazon) has been raising quite a few eyebrows lately: Add a dollop of mayo (We love Hellmann’s / Best Foods Light Mayonnaise) when you’re cooking scrambled eggs.
 Supposedly, the mayo will take your ordinary breakfast to the next level of luxury and creaminess.
-Brown promises, "You’ll never know the mayo is in there until you leave it out."
+Brown promises, “You’ll never know the mayo is in there until you leave it out.”